Fitzroy, Victoria: In popular culture

 The heritage-listed "Aqua Profonda" sign made famous in Helen Garner's 1977 novel Monkey Grip.

 The 1977 cult classic novel Monkey Grip by Helen Garner took place mostly in Fitzroy and Carlton.
-Many of the central characters frequent the Fitzroy local swimming pool in the summer, referred to as the "Fitzroy baths", and the heritage-listed "Aqua Profonda" sign at the deep end of the pool is the title of the novel's first chapter, used as a metaphor for the central character's deeply troubled romantic relationship with a man.
-The inclusion of the sign and the pool itself gave it some degree of iconic status-its use in the novel was even mentioned in the statement of significance for the sign's heritage listing in 2004.
+Many of the central characters frequent the Fitzroy local swimming pool in the summer, referred to as the "Fitzroy baths", and the "Aqua Profonda" sign at the deep end of the pool is the title of the novel's first chapter, used as a metaphor for the central character's deeply troubled romantic relationship with a man.
+The use of the sign recognised its somewhat iconic status, which was part of the basis for the sign's State level heritage listing in 2004.

+The pool itself was threatened with closure in 1994, kept open by a successful and high-profile community campaign.

 The 2010 Australian television show Offspring was set almost entirely in Fitzroy.
 The main characters of the show were often seen at the Black Cat, a Brunswick Street bar.
 Fitzroy has also featured in episodes of a number of Australian TV shows, including City Homicide and Rush (notably in Season 3, where the team shot at Fitzroy Town Hall to commemorate the death of a former colleague).

 The movie series and television series, Jack Irish, is filmed in Fitzroy.
 Based on the Peter Temple novels, it features many Fitzroy cultural icons.

 Australian and American musicians have made mention of Fitzroy in their lyrics, including: